Migrating from Hooks

 You don't need to migrate every component.
 Leaf components with a single useState, pure presentational components, components that consume a store library you're not ready to replace - leave them all alone.
 The goal is to reduce friction, not to hit 100% coverage.

-Teams that adopt Expressive successfully usually end up in a hybrid state: a handful of State classes at the feature boundaries, and many unchanged presentational components beneath them.
+Teams that adopt Expressive successfully usually end up in a hybrid state: a handful of State classes at the feature boundaries, smart Components where behavior is intrinsic to a view, and many unchanged presentational components beneath them.

 Common pitfalls